tusharpotter/calculator/README.md

 FLUTTER PROJECT

-Build an App Using Dart language that calculates Simple Interest When constumer Provides Input .
+Build an App Using Flutter with the help of Dart language for both Android and ios. this app takes constumer Input and calculates Simple Interest .